 Here \(s_{Z}\) is the standard deviation of each column of \(Z\). \end{enumerate}

 \end{description} \item Create the link transformation \(\Lambda^{*}=(Z^{'}Z)^{-1}Z^{'}X\). \item Estimate the relative weights with

 \end{enumerate}

 The procedure projects the original columns of \(\boldsymbol{D}\) to orthonormal space called \(Z\) with a correspondence one-to-one in their columns.
 In this new space, the fully standardized coefficients of the model \(C(Y\vert Z) = \beta Z\).
 Those are named as \({\beta ^{*}}^{2}\).
-A particular property is that each \({\beta ^{*}}^{2}\) are the relative importance of each column in \(Z\).
-Given that \(Z\) is in an orthonormal spaces, the weights are related to a set of uncorrelated variables.
+A particular property is \({\beta ^{*}}^{2}\) are the relative importance of the columns in \(Z\).
+Given that \(Z\) is orthonormal, the weights refer to a uncorrelated variables set.
 To return those weights onto the original dimension space, we estimate a transformation matrix called \(\Lambda\).
-The \(\Lambda\) matrix transforms rescales the values of \({\beta^{*}}^{2}\) in the corresponding scales of \(\boldsymbol{D}\).
-With this procedure, the sum of the \(\epsilon \) are equal to the \(R^2_{O}\) or \(R_{L}^{2}\) depending on if we are in the gaussian or logistic case.
-This gives a straightforward interpretation of the contribution of each predictor to the explained variance.
+The matrix \(\Lambda\) transforms the \({\beta^{*}}^{2}\) into the original scale \(\boldsymbol{D}\).
+The sum of the \(\epsilon \) are equal to the \(R^2_{O}\) or \(R_{L}^{2}\) depending on the case.
+Finally, each variable has associated a percentage contribution to the explained variance.